 The Company intends to enter global markets through licensing agreements with over-seas pharmaceutical companies.
 By licensing its products abroad, the Company will avoid the capital costs and delays inherent in acquiring or establishing its own pharmaceutical manufacturing facilities and establishing an international marketing organization.
 A number of pharmaceutical companies in Europe, Asia and other markets around the world have expressed their interest in obtaining licenses to manufacture and market the Company's products.

 Representatives of the Company and Nihon Pharmaceutical Company, Ltd. ("Nihon") met in Japan to discuss the development of BioTime products for the Japanese market, and the development of a clinical trial program to obtain Japanese regulatory approval.
 Nihon and the Company previously signed a letter of intent to negotiate a licensing agreement to manufacture and market BioTime products in Japan.
 Nihon is a subsidiary of Takeda Chemical Industries, Japan's largest pharmaceutical manufacturer.
-The

-Company is continuing to meet with representatives of companies in other territories to discuss and negotiate potential agreements.
+The Company is continuing to meet with representatives of companies in other territories to discuss and negotiate potential agreements.

 The Company is also pursuing a global clinical trial strategy, the goal of which is to permit the Company to obtain regulatory approval for its products as quickly and economically as practicable.
 For example, the United States Phase III clinical trials of Hextend involved 120 patients and were completed in less than 12 months.
 Although regulatory requirements vary from country to country, the Company may be able to file applications for foreign regulatory approval of its products based upon the results of the United States clinical trials.
-Based upon discussions with the Canadian Bureau of Pharmaceutical Assessment, the Company plans to file for Canadian market approval based the results of its United States clinical trials.
+Based upon discussions with the Canadian Bureau of Pharmaceutical Assessment, the Company plans to file for Canadian market approval based upon the results of its United States clinical trials.
 Regulatory approvals for countries that are members of the European Union may be obtained through a mutual recognition procedure.
-The Company plans to determine whether one more member nations would accept an application based upon the United States clinical trials.
+The Company has determined that several member nations would accept an application based upon the United States clinical trials.
 If approvals based upon those trials can be obtained in the requisite number of member nations, then the Company would be permitted to market Hextend in all 16 member nations.

-The Company plans to conduct a pilot study of the use of Hextend to treat hypovolemia in geriatric patients undergoing high blood loss surgery.
+The Company is conducting a pilot study of the use of Hextend to treat hypovolemia in geriatric patients undergoing high blood loss surgery.
 This new clinical trial will be a double blind study designed to compare Hextend with a hetastarch in saline solution and is intended to confirm and expand upon the results of the United States Phase III trials.
 This pilot study may be used to design larger scale trials that may be needed to obtain regulatory approval in Western Europe.
 Approximately 60 patients 65 years of age or older will be studied.
 The geriatric population generally experiences a higher degree of inter-operative and post-operative mortality and morbidity than younger patients undergoing similar major surgery.
 The Company believes that in a study involving geriatric patients the advantages of Hextend will most clearly and consistently be seen.
-The Company has submitted a Clinical Trials $\ensuremath{\mathsf{Exemption}}$ ("CTX") notification to the Department of Health, Medicines Control Agency of the United Kingdom for permission to conduct the study.
-After approval of the CTX, the trial will be conducted at the Middlesex and Royal Free Hospitals of the University College London Hospitals in London, England, where it has been approved by the institutional review board.
+The trial is being conducted at the Middlesex and Royal Free Hospitals of the University College London Hospitals in London, England.

 The Company was incorporated under the laws of the State of California on November 30, 1990.
 The Company's principal office is located at 935 Pardee Street, Berkeley, California 94710.
-Its telephone number at such office is(510) 845-9535.
+Its telephone number at such office is (510) 845-9535.

-${\tt Hextend\,}(R)$ and ${\tt PentaLyte\,}(R)$ are registered trademarks, and ${\tt HetaCoolTM}$ is a trademark, of BioTime, Inc.
+$\label{eq:hextend} Hextend(R) \ and \ PentaLyte(R) \ are \ registered \ trademarks, \ and \ HetaCoolTM \\ is a trademark, \ of \ BioTime, \ Inc.$